 The best place to begin stakeholder mapping is by analyzing each stakeholder in terms of their influence over the project, and their interest in it.
 Influence involves the ability to modify a project’s resources and requirements.
 Interest refers to people affected by a project’s outcomes, regardless of their ability to change those outcomes.
 Which stakeholders will have the most influence over the project, either as supporters or obstacles?
 This list is likely to include the project team as well any sponsors responsible for the project’s resources.
 Which stakeholders will be most affected?
 Ask yourself who has a financial, emotional, and health interest in your project.
 This is likely to include team members as well as members of the public.
 Once you have analyzed the stakeholders according to their interest and influence, you can place them on your stakeholder map.
 In the next section, we’ll look at how to create a stakeholder map.

-The above image is an example of a stakeholder analysis template.
+The above image is an example of a stakeholder analysis template or map.
 You can use this grid to organize the various stakeholders involved with your project and more efficiently strategize how to engage with them.
 Notice the x-axis groups stakeholders in ascending order according to their degree of interest in the project.
 The y-axis groups them according to their degree of influence over the project.

 Business leaders, consulting clients and small business owners are often goal-oriented but can also be myopic.
 They want to accomplish their goals and want to protect their bottom line.
 But they don’t realize all the moving parts involved with bringing their goals to fruition.
 They don’t see all the people who impact and are impacted by whatever projects they undertake.
 Consultants experienced with stakeholder analysis can use these techniques to help business owners make their projects successful.
 Consultants can use stakeholder mapping and analysis techniques like the template above to organize their clients’ stakeholders.